 - 1. Completed application form and \$80 application fee. - 2.
 Bachelor's degree from a regionally accredited college or university with a minimum GPA of 3.0 on a 4-point scale, unless otherwise approved by the Director of the program. - 3.
-Official transcripts from all post-secondary institutions previously attended sent directly from the former institution.
+Official transcripts from all postsecondary institutions previously attended, foreign and/or U.S. institutions, directly to the Director of Graduate Admission, unless otherwise notified by a University official.
 Graduates or former students of Saint Leo University do not need to submit transcripts if they have been previously submitted and are on file at the University. - 4.
 A letter of application indicating interest and desire to pursue this program. - 5.
-Two letters of recommendation. - 6.
-Conditional admission as non-degree-seeking students may be granted only for up to six semester hours of graduate work. - 7.
+One letter of recommendation. - 6.
+Conditional admission as a non-degree-seeking student may be granted only for up to six

+- semester hours of graduate work. - 7.
 Completed applications will remain active for two years.